 - 20 sheets phyllo dough (14x9 inches)

 - Preheat oven to 350°.
-In a large skillet, cook beef, onion and garlic over medium heat 6-8 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
+In a large skillet, cook beef, onion and garlic over medium heat 6-8 minutes or until meat is no longer pink, breaking up beef into crumbles; drain.

 - Stir in tomato sauce, wine, cinnamon stick, bay leaf, sugar, salt and pepper.
 Bring to a boil; reduce heat and simmer 20-25 minutes or until thickened, stirring occasionally.
 Discard cinnamon stick and bay leaf.